RTEMS/rtems-docs/cpu_supplement/sparc.rst

 -----------------

-RTEMS assumes that arguments are placed in the caller’s output registers with the first argument in output register 0 (o0), the second argument in output register 1 (o1), and so forth.
+RTEMS assumes that arguments are placed in the caller's output registers with the first argument in output register 0 (o0), the second argument in output register 1 (o1), and so forth.
 Until the callee executes a save instruction, the parameters are still visible in the output registers.
 After the